 I mention the Voyager spacecraft because if the same project were to be repeated today I would volunteer Herzog’s documentaries as the standard for humanity, the fluttering flag to represent our miserable collective lot.
 Herzog’s body of work taps into the deranged best of us.
-In his singular vision of the world we are all Don Quixotes tilting at windmills and Captain Ahabs in obsessive pursuit of our Moby Dick.
+In his singular vision of the world we are all Don Quixotes tilting at windmills or Captain Ahabs in obsessive pursuit of our Moby Dicks.
 It is far from flattering but it is at least forgivable.
-If I were an alien, and I spent a cosmic weekend binge-watching Herzog’s documentaries, I’d immediately head for earth with a white flag in my curiously hominoid hands.
+If I were an alien, and I spent a cosmic weekend binge-watching Herzog’s documentaries, I’d immediately head for earth with a white flag in my conveniently hominoid hands.

 (P.S.
 I strongly recommend that we include some telenovelas to hook any aggressive aliens à la One Thousand and One Nights.
-That way they could not exterminate us because they would be forever waiting for the ever-receding denouement.
+That way they could not exterminate us because they would be forever waiting for the ever-deferred denouement.
 For this extremely important task, I recommend we send Jane the Virgin, Parks and Recreation, Baywatch and The Bold and the Beautiful.)

 All the heroes are gone, alas.
 All the politicians and most of the artists around today are paltry specimens of p-p-p-people.
 Sorry I just got subliminally mugged by an advert from my youth which urged me to p-p-p-pick up a Penguin (a chocolate-covered biscuit).
 My mum used to include one together with the sandwich and apple that formed my packed lunch for school when I was a kid, a reasonably balanced diet it seems to me, considering that I am still here, in reasonable shape for my age.